-Chole recipe – Chickpeas cooked in a delicious, flavorful & spicy gravy.
+Chole recipe with stovetop & instant pot instructions – Chickpeas cooked in a delicious, flavorful & spicy gravy.
 Punjabi chole served with bhatura is a favorite among many Indians and is very popular in Dhabas and North Indian restaurants.
 The combo of chole chawal & chole bathura are simply irresistible & delicious.

 Making a good chole recipe at home is quite simple and here is how to do it.